 Naturally, it wouldn’t be fair to include the original

 Kids grow up.
 There’s no two ways about it.
-And when that happens what’s a mom to do?
+And when that happens, what’s a mom to do?
 That’s what

 Based on Sue Monk Kidd’s novel of the same name,

-When mothers and daughters are different, it can cause challenges and that’s the case in this comedy.
-Dumplin’, as her mother calls her, was not made in the mold of her beauty pageant mother.
-But when her mom decides to put on a pageant in their small town, Dumplin’ decides to show her she can be a queen too.
+.
+Willowdean Dickson (Danielle Macdonald), aka Dumplin’, as her mother calls her, was not made in the mold of her beauty pageant mother (Jennifer Aniston).
+But when her mom decides to put on a pageant in their small town, Dumplin’ uses the pageant to show her mom that she can be a queen too.
 Will her mom accept her daughter’s idea of beauty?
 You’ll have to stream this Mother’s Day movie to find out.
 Dumplin’ Stream Dumplin’ on Netflix.
 15 Mamma Mia!

 Love Abba?
 Then you’re already likely familiar with this send up to the pop group starring Meryl Streep.
 If not,

 .
 A rich, spoiled Beverly Hills mom, she takes up the call to lead a troop of Wilderness Girls (fictional Girl Scouts) and without a clue of how to operate beyond Rodeo Drive, proves that with determination and humility, you can overcome your own shortcomings.
 How’s that for real mom talk?
 Stay for the wildly over the top 1980s costumes, stay for the Wilderness Girls singing “It’s Cookie Time.”
 Troop Beverly Hills Stream Troop Beverly Hills on Vudu.
 17 Mermaids

 How do you pick where to raise your children?
 That’s what the couple (Maya Rudolph and John Krasinski) in

-Ready to cue up one of these Mother’s Day masterpieces?
+Ready to cue up one of these Mother’s Day movie masterpieces?
 Pick one or a few and settle in for a little mama drama therapy.